Dudam-Neeraj-Dattu/my-lovecppdsa-journey/docs/00-Welcome/002-motivation.md

 >
 > this application can go to next level by allowing users to chat and combine with other use and do as a pair, like it develops a commuity of people who are at the same level.
 >
-> this is just the initial thought of the project, more features can be added later based on the flow of the project.
+> this is just the initial thought of the project, more or less features can be added or deleted later based on the flow of the project.

 That initial thought grew into the full-featured, AI-powered, real-time platform you see today.